opendigital/smart-energy-game/tests/game.output.main.md

 <div id="id_field_q2" class="form-group">

-Q2:

-For each energy token in the group conservation account \$0.01 is contributed to Carbonfund.org to reduce actual air pollution in the real
+**Q2:** For each energy token in the group conservation account \$0.01 is contributed to Carbonfund.org to reduce actual air pollution in the U.S.
 world:
 -   True
 -   False